 - The agency who represents and sells Marnie-Rae Harvey story refused to give the name and contact of any of the numerous physicians who allegedly treated the girl who bleeds through her eyes.

-- Both the reporter and editor of Newsbeat BBC decided that was all ok and went ahead without checking Marnie’s and her mother’s testimony.
-They don’t have any other source —a neighbor, a school friend, a doctor—, none of them had seen bleed, and they go ahead even when Marnie’s illness is so rare that, if confirmed, it would make her one of only two documented cases of haemolacria —the medical term for those who cry blood— in the world.
+- Both the reporter and editor of Newsbeat BBC decided that was alright and went ahead without checking Marnie’s and her mother’s testimony.
+They don’t have any other source —a neighbor, a school friend, a doctor—, none of them had seen her bleed, and they go ahead even when Marnie’s illness is so rare that, if confirmed, it would make her one of only two documented cases of haemolacria —the medical term for crying blood— in the world.

-- Hundreds of sites all around the world duplicated the fabulous story of Marnie-Rae Harvey, the girl who bleeds through her eyes and ears, without even pausing to verify it.
+- Hundreds of sites all around the world replicated the fabulous story of Marnie-Rae Harvey, the girl who bleeds through her eyes and ears, without even pausing to verify it.

 Trifles, you know.